MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-gateway-install.md

 ### High availability/disaster recovery

 **Q**: Are there any plans for enabling high availability scenarios with the gateway? <br/>
-**Answer**: These scenarios are on the roadmap, but we don't have a timeline yet.
+**A**: These scenarios are on the roadmap, but we don't have a timeline yet.

 **Q**: What options are available for disaster recovery? <br/>
 **A**: You can use the recovery key to restore or move a gateway.